mnguye95/mnguye95/README.md

 * 🌍  I'm based in San Jose, CA
 * ✉️  You can contact me at [me@michael-nguyen.dev](mailto:me@michael-nguyen.dev)
-* 🧠  I'm learning how to make better websites.
+* 🧠  I'm learning TypeScript and Sass.

 ### Skills